trufflesuite/trufflesuite.com/src/docs/ganache/how-to/work-with-corda/link-a-corda-project.md

 ---
-title: Linking a CorDapp
+title: Link a CorDapp
 layout: docs.hbs
 ---
-# Linking a CorDapp Project
+# Link a CorDapp project

 To link a project, enter the settings by clicking the gear icon in the upper right.